 According to the Uniform Commercial Code (UCC), sellers can use expressions such as “with all faults,” “as is,” or other language that informs buyers of the exclusion of warranties and clarifies that implied warranties do not exist.
 Nevertheless, if they wish to disclaim warranties of merchantability, they must have a disclaimer that conspicuously mentions merchantability.

 Also, the UCC permits sellers to alter, limit, or disclaim their exposure to recoverable damages or breach of warranties.
 For instance, it allows sellers to expressly state in a sales agreement that the buyers' remedy is limited to repayment of the prices of the products, return of the products, or replacement or repair of the non-conforming goods or components.

 Prudent sellers will try to prevent all consequential damages by having disclaimers in all their contracts.
 The UCC states that consequential damages can be excluded or limited unless the exclusion or limitation is unconscionable.
 In the case of consumer products, limiting consequential damages for injury to a person is prima facie conscionable, but limiting damages when the loss is commercial is not.

 If you need help understanding the requirements for disclaiming a warranty, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.